bengfarrell/rgf-blog/content/blog/2016-12-15-food-wine-lover-christmas-gift-ideas.md

 [![Wente Winemakers Studio](http://s3.amazonaws.com/thegourmez-wpmedia/2016/11/WBC16-Livermore-118-500x228.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/11/WBC16-Livermore-118.jpg) Winemakers Studio</div>

 Yes, we're back to wine!
-You may have read my recent post on the Livermore Valley Wine Country -- the Wente founding family and their Winemakers Studio were special highlights of that experience.
+You may have read my recent post on the Livermore Valley Wine Country—the Wente founding family and their Winemakers Studio were special highlights of that experience.
 If you haven't, [go read it now](http://thegourmez.com/2016/11/21/highlights-of-the-livermore-valley-wine-country/)!
 I'll wait....done?
 Great!
 In addition to all the fun and informative classes already offered at the Winemakers Studio, Wente has added "Tiny Bubbles!" a course that goes over sparkling wine pairings for appetizers, entrees, and desserts.
 If you're planning a trip to northern California or already live in the area, a visit to the studio would make for a great break from all the holiday crowds.